 When I guide my students through the steps of writing an opinion piece, I use the opinion text guided writing workbook I have designed for my ESL learners and have improved over the years.
 This differentiated guided writing study guide is also available for distance learning (Google Drive document).

 By the end of this writing workshop, learners should have acquired all the necessary skills to confidently write their opinion piece in which they answer the guiding question proposed at the beginning of our workshop: Should the school day start later?

-I would be glad to hear about the way you organize your writing workshops when teaching persuasive writing.
+I would be glad to hear about the way you organize your writing workshops when teaching the opinion piece.
 Please share your ideas in the comment section.